mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

 excerpt: "An Introduction to ZIO Streams"
 ---

+_This article is brought to you by
+[Mark Rudolph](https://github.com/alterationx10), a new contributor to Rock the JVM.
+He's a senior developer, who has been working with Scala for a number of years.
+He also has been diving into the ZIO ecosystem, and loves sharing his learnings`._

 In this post, we're going to go over an introduction to the main components of ZIO Streams, how to work with them when things go right, and what to do when things go wrong.